 The Harris County Flood Control District has many ongoing projects throughout Harris County.
 Partnerships with federal and state agencies, local communities, and private interests play a vital role in many of those projects.
 These partnerships are important for the Flood Control District in setting priorities, determining community preferences, making taxpayer dollars go further and finding solutions that are the best fit for both a given project and community and natural values.

 Our Entire County Benefits from Partnerships

-Three of the most important types of partnerships for the District are: (1) federal partnerships, (2) multi-use partnerships and (3) local partnerships
+Three of the most important types of partnerships for the Flood Control District are: (1) federal partnerships, (2) multi-use partnerships and (3) local partnerships

 Project Brays (Corps Partnership), Arthur Storey Park Sunset Storm, Brays Bayou.

-The District's ongoing partnership with FEMA has led to the Tropical Storm Allison Recovery Project (TSARP), which will result in new FEMA Flood Insurance Rate Maps for all of Harris County.
-These maps are being produced using the best science and technology available and will give us the best approximation yet of where 1% (100-year) floodplain boundaries lie.
+The Flood Control District's partnership with FEMA led to the Tropical Storm Allison Recovery Project (TSARP), which resulted in new FEMA Flood Insurance Rate Maps for all of Harris County.
+These maps were produced using the best science and technology available at the time.

 One of the key features of the new study effort involves developing new land surface elevations using cutting edge laser-based technology.